karina4840/keepeer-app/README.md

 </div>

 ### Description
-- A copy of Google Keep where one can add and remove their notes.
-- Create multiple notes, add them to the main page, delete them from the main page.
+- A copy of Google Keep where one can create multiple notes, add them to the main page, and delete after completion.
 - The app styled with **Material-UI** styling library and **CSS**, and deployed with **GitHub Pages**.

 ### Screenshots